ArshiaAA9/SunnyEngine/README.md

 Only tested on arch linux so far so other operating systems might require additional setup.

 ## Requirements
-Requires SDl3, sdl3-ttf, gcc and make to be installed.
+Requires SDl3, sdl3-ttf, gcc and cmake to be installed.

 ## Installation